benchristel/process-to-processes/src/SoftwareDevelopment/CodeIsForHumans.md

 most basic facts about what the code is doing and how its parts relate to each other.

-When we read a program, we don't parse it characater-by-character like a machine does.
+When we read a program, we don't parse it character-by-character like a machine does.
 Instead, we look for recognizable, coherent structures—{{link Center "centers"}}—that guide our eye and mirror our understanding of the problem being solved.